tomasfabian/Joker/Samples/Blazor.WebAssembly/README.md

 `CD Joker`

 Blazor WebAssembly client with SignalR pubsub from Sql server.
-OData server hosting
+This project depends on [OData server project](https://github.com/tomasfabian/Joker/tree/master/Samples/OData/SelfHostedODataService)

 #Work in progress
-- OData client does not support WASM platform.
-HttpClient is added with package Microsoft.OData.Extensions.Client.
 - Redis ISubscriber does not support WASM platform.
 SignalR is used instead of it.